Black drum: Feeding

 Black drum larvae eat mostly zooplankton, and young black drum (less than 20 cm long) eat worms and small fish.
 Black drum are mostly bottom feeders, with adults eating mostly mollusks and crabs.
 In shallow water, they have been reported to feed with their heads down so that their tails show above the water surface.
-Their sensitive chin barbels help locate food, and strong pharyngeal teeth crush the shells of these preferred foods.
-It has been reported that, in captivity, large drum were able to eat more than two commercial-sized oysters per kilogram of body weight each day.
+Their sensitive chin barbels help locate food and strong pharyngeal teeth crush the shells of these preferred foods.
+In captivity, large drum reportedly were able to eat more than two commercial-sized oysters per kilogram of body weight each day.
 This translates into the potential for a 20 kg drum (about 45 lb) to eat 40 oysters a day.
 Fishing advice for black drum along the east and southeast coasts of the United States often includes the suggestion to locate an oyster bed.
-However, this preference has also caused black drum to be a nuisance for those who raise oysters commercially.
+This preference, though, has also caused black drum to be a nuisance for those who raise oysters commercially.
 A group of black drum can do great damage to an oyster bed in a single day.